elmoritz/swift-on-server-one-click-deployment/.github/remote-scripts/README.md

 ## Script Location

-By default, the script is installed at:
+The script is uploaded to:
 ```
-/opt/todos-app/server-manager.swift
+~/server-manager.swift
 ```

-This location is determined by the `deploy_path` input in your workflows (default: `/opt/todos-app`).

-The script will be in the same directory as:
+This avoids permission issues when uploading to system directories.
+The script itself will work with the deployment directories specified in the environment variables:
+- `DEPLOY_PATH` - Where deployment files are located (default: `/opt/todos-app`)
+- `COMPOSE_FOLDER` - Where docker-compose.yml is located (for Compose deployments)

+The deployment directory contains:
 - `docker-compose.yml` (if using Docker Compose mode)
 - Database files (`data/db.sqlite`)
 - Deployment metadata files